reachlightspeed/lightspeed-site/src/site/blog/using-avif-images-today.md

 ## We're Excited!

-We are super excited about what kind of awesome new experinces can be made with the flexibility of this new format, all while being fast to load!
+We are super excited about what kind of awesome new experinces can be made with the flexibility and performance gains of this new format!